Mount Graham Red Squirrel

 What the current data actually shows:

-More squirrels are in the mixed connifer than in the spruce-fir zone
+- More squirrels are in the mixed conifer than in the spruce-fir zone

 - When squirrel is rare (pop. numbers down) bulk of population is in the mixed conifer zone